Whaddon St Marys Church in sun

 Sunrose 2018

-• We are pleased to say that the vicar of the benefice is now the Reverend Helen Orr.
+• The vicar of the benefice is the Reverend Helen Orr.

 Helen will be in the benefice (unless away on holiday or training) on Tuesdays and Thursdays every week as well as on Sundays.
 Her contact details are as follows: